pelgraine/Meck/README.md

 The companion firmware can be connected to via BLE.
 USB is planned for a future update.

+> **Note:** On the T-Deck Pro, BLE is disabled by default at boot.
+Navigate to the Bluetooth home page and press Enter to enable BLE before connecting with a companion app.

 - Web: https://app.meshcore.nz
 - Android: https://play.google.com/store/apps/details?id=com.liamcottle.meshcore.android
 - iOS: https://apps.apple.com/us/app/meshcore/id6742354151?platform=iphone